tphat2616/yojee_assignment_sep_29_simple_twitter_app/README.md

   * 1_000_000 TPS:
     - Increase number of node and pool_size.
     - Every node only handles a single endpoint.
     - When requests are sent to web server, it will cast these requests to endpoint server depend on kind of       endpoint through RPC.
-Look at the under picture:
+Look at the picture below:

     ![alt text](../main/assets/static/images/1m_tweets.JPG)